MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install-the-wdk-using-nuget.md

 ![screenshot of Visual Studio NuGet packages being installation dialog](images/visual-studio-nuget-packages-install-dialog-solution.png)

-1. The WDK takes dependencies on the SDK NuGet packages, and it will install the required packages.
+> [!NOTE]
+> The SDK NuGet package will automatically be installed as part of WDK NuGet installation.

 1. Review and accept the license terms to complete the installation.